SimTheGreat/SimTheGreat/README.md

-🔭 I’m currently working on the google foobar challange please tell me if I make a spelling mistake somewhere
+🔭 I’m currently working on the google foobar challange<br>
+please tell me if I make a spelling mistake somewhere